How a Persian Carpet Is Made

 Weaving the Rows

-Between each row of knots, a weft thread is passed horizontally to secure the structure.
+Between each row of knots, weft threads are passed horizontally to secure the structure.
+Skilled weavers blend colors and tones with remarkable precision.

 Finishing Touches